 She opened her mouth to say something, but he waved his hand to silence her.
 Her expectations had exhausted him.
 Her persistent kindness perturbed him.

-And without the guild leader’s hands to keep him still, Gawain bolted.
+Without the guild leader’s hands to keep him still, Gawain bolted.

 Elanore pulled at the reins to no avail.
 She called to the lion, urging him to stop.
 But the lion did not wait, not slowing until they had left the guild leader’s home far behind.
 Only then did he venture to explain his behavior.
 “I felt Elanore was not well.”